 Ph.D.
 (University of Maryland, College Park)

-Jacobs has authored three books about Internet culture and sexuality.
+Jacobs has authored three books about Internet culture and sexuality and is currently working on “Tit-For-Tat Media,” a new book about political movements and their use of sexualized and hyper-cute social media and visual icons.
 Her first book Netporn: DIY Web Culture and Sexual Politics (Rowman and Littlefield, 2007) received critical claim amongst media scholars as a pioneering study of emerging web cultures that challenge government regulations and the aims of corporate expansionism.
-Her book People’s Pornography: Sex and Surveillance on the Chinese Internet (Intellect Books, 2012) investigates mainland China’s immersion in new trends in sexually explicit media.
-It was widely commented on in academia and the news media as a pioneering study of China’s unwieldy sex entertainment and surveillance society.
-A summary and reviews can be found here
+Her book People’s Pornography: Sex and Surveillance on the Chinese Internet (Intellect Books, 2012) was a pioneering study of mainland China’s immersion in new trends in sexually explicit media.
+It was widely commented on in academia and the news media.

 Her work can be found www.katrienjacobs.com